MochaSettai/firebase_auth_app/README.md

 # Firebase Auth App

 A Flutter app with Firebase Authentication supporting login, registration (with name), and a personalized homepage.
-Deployable to Android, iOS, and Web via Firebase Hosting.

 ## Deployment & Console Links